-This salad is full of texture and wonderful flavors.
+This baby is loaded with wonderful flavors.
 The spinach is fresh, yet slightly earthy, the strawberries are sweet, the onions give it some heat, and the spiced pecans are warm and sweet all at the same time.
 The dates also lend a sweetness.
 Finally, the lemon poppy seed dressing is tangy and tart.

 Then there are the textures.
 You’ll find chewy and crunchy in this healthy spinach salad, what more could you ask for?

-HOW TO MAKE STRAWBERRY SPINACH SALAD WITH LEMON POPPY SEED DRESSING
+HOW DO I MAKE STRAWBERRY SPINACH SALAD WITH LEMON POPPY SEED DRESSING?

 This is so easy.
 The only thing that takes a little time, and we’re talking less than 15 minutes, are the pecans.
 Other than spicing those up, all you’ll need to do is chop the strawberries, onion, and dates.